 The South Australia Liberal government has outlined details of its anticipated Home Battery Storage Subsidy, that will offer $100 million in state government subsidies for up to 40,000 households to install battery storage in their homes.

 Individual battery storage rebates of up to $6,000 will be granted to help with the purchase of the batteries, a graded subsidy level will add more support to low-income households.

 It is by far the biggest government incentive for home battery storage in Australia to date.
 Nearly two million households in Australia have rooftop solar, but only 20,000 installed solar battery storage last year.

 The need is particularly acute in South Australia, which has solar systems on more than 230,000 rooftops, and which in the next few years may be producing more rooftop solar than the overall demand in the state.
 The Australian Energy Market Operator says this may create challenges and having more battery storage will help manage that situation.

-The South Australian government says its Home Battery Storage Subsidy will be available from October this year.
-The subsidy will vary depending on the size of the battery purchased, but it will be capped at a maximum of $6000.
-Furthermore, it will be graded in support, so energy concession holders (pensioners, veterans, low-income households) in the state will get a subsidy of $600/kWh, while other households will get a subsidy of around $500/kWh.
+The South Australian government made its Home Battery Storage Subsidy available from October 2018.
+The subsidy does vary depending on the size of the battery purchased, but it is capped at a maximum of $6000.
+Furthermore, it is graded in support, so energy concession holders (pensioners, veterans, low-income households) in the state get a subsidy of $600/kWh, while other households get a subsidy of around $500/kWh.

 The government says the solar battery storage scheme will reduce demand on the network, particularly at peak times, and so help lower prices for all consumers in the state.